erickmoon/email-marketing-system/frontend/README.md

 ### `src/`

-- **`components/`**: This directory contains reusable React components that make up parts of the UI.
+- **`components/`**: Contains reusable React components that make up parts of the UI.

   - **`Header.js`**: Contains the navigation bar or header of the application.
 It usually includes links to various pages and may display user-related information.

   - **`Footer.js`**: Contains the footer section of the application, which may include copyright information and additional links.

   - **`EmailForm.js`**: A form component for scheduling emails.
-It typically includes input fields for email subject, body, recipient list, and scheduling options.
+It includes input fields for email subject, body, recipient list, and scheduling options.

+- **`context/`**: Contains Context API files for managing global state.

+  - **`AuthContext.js`**: Provides context for authentication state and functions.

-- **`pages/`**: This directory includes the main pages or views of the application.
+- **`pages/`**: Includes the main pages or views of the application.

   - **`HomePage.js`**: The landing page of the application.
 It may include an introduction to the app and links to other pages.

   - **`RegisterPage.js`**: The registration page where new users can create an account.
 It includes form fields for user details and organization information.

   - **`LoginPage.js`**: The login page where users can enter their credentials to access the system.
-It usually includes fields for email and password.
+It includes fields for email and password.

   - **`SettingsPage.js`**: A page for managing system settings.
 This may include forms for configuring SMTP settings and other application-specific options.

 - **`utils/`**: Contains utility functions used across the application.

-  - **`auth.js`**: Provides functions for managing authentication tokens, such as saving tokens to local storage and checking if a user is authenticated.
+  - **`auth.js`**: Functions for managing authentication tokens, such as saving tokens to local storage and checking if a user is authenticated.

-  - **`api.js`**: Contains functions for making HTTP requests to the backend API using Axios.
-It handles API endpoints for user registration, login, email scheduling, and settings management.

-- **`App.js`**: The root component of the React application.
-It sets up the main application structure, including routing between different pages using React Router.

 - **`index.js`**: The entry point for the React application.
 It renders the `App` component into the `root` div in `index.html`.

-- **`styles/`**: Contains CSS files for styling the application.

-  - **`main.css`**: The main stylesheet for custom styles specific to the application.
+- **`index.css`**: The main stylesheet for custom styles specific to the application.

-  - **`bootstrap.min.css`**: The Bootstrap stylesheet for styling components using Bootstrap’s CSS framework.

 ## Usage